Imagen dinámica

 2. The Art of Overlapping: Creating Layers of Reality

-Overlapping is a powerful but often underestimated technique in background creation.
+Overlapping is a powerful but often underestimated technique in creating backgrounds.
 It’s the most direct way to communicate what’s in front and what’s behind in your illustration, instantly adding depth and realism to your scene.

 Breaking the Fear of Covering